yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 The IMDG uses the unified clustering layer, to provide a highly available and reliable service.

 {comment}TODO_NIV - Change to ISpaceProxy link when available.{comment}
-The main API to access the IMDG service, is the [{{ISpaceProxy}} interface|Writing Your First Application].
+The main API to access the IMDG service, is the [`ISpaceProxy` interface|Writing Your First Application].
 Please refer to the [Programmer's Guide|Programmer's Guide] for usage examples.

 ## Messaging Grid